wangkuiyi/goplus/README.md

 ### Bytecode vs. Go code

-Go+ suppports bytecode backend or generating Go code.
+Go+ supports bytecode backend and Go code generation.

 When we use `gop go` or `gop install` command, it generates Go code to covert Go+ package into Go packages.